Barinthus Biotherapeutics to Combine with Clywedog Therapeutics to Target Metabolic and Autoimmune Diseases

 - Transaction projected to close in the first half of 2026.
 The combined company will be backed by OrbiMed and Torrey Pines and is expected to trade under the NASDAQ symbol “CLYD.”

-GERMANTOWN, Md. and ALTRINCHAM, United Kingdom, Sept.
-30, 2025 (GLOBE NEWSWIRE) -- Barinthus Biotherapeutics plc (NASDAQ: BRNS) (“Barinthus Bio”), an immunology and inflammation company focused on developing therapies that promote immune tolerance, and Clywedog Therapeutics, Inc. (“Clywedog”), a private company advancing novel breakthrough medicines in diabetes, today announced that they have entered into a definitive merger agreement to combine in an all-stock transaction.
+GERMANTOWN, MD and ALTRINCHAM, UK — September 30, 2025 — Barinthus Biotherapeutics plc (NASDAQ: BRNS) (“Barinthus Bio”), an immunology and inflammation company focused on developing therapies that promote immune tolerance, and Clywedog Therapeutics, Inc. (“Clywedog”), a private company advancing novel breakthrough medicines in diabetes, today announced that they have entered into a definitive merger agreement to combine in an all-stock transaction.
 The newly combined company will advance a novel portfolio of clinical-stage candidates targeting metabolic and autoimmune diseases, with four clinical data milestones expected within 18 months of the closing of the transaction.

 Upon the closing of the transaction, the combined company will be renamed “Clywedog Therapeutics, Inc.” and is expected to trade on the NASDAQ under the new ticker symbol “CLYD.”
 The transaction is expected to close in the first half of 2026, with the combined company supported by existing cash and additional investments by OrbiMed and Torrey Pines Investment LLC, both existing shareholders in Clywedog, and new investors.